mnbao1975/iCommerce/README.md

 The backend is designed with some modern patterns as following:

 - Microservices pattern - There are 3 REST API services.
 One of them is a API gateway running as the main endpoint for user's requests.
 And, when a request reaches it, the request will be routed to the relevant REST API service
 - Event-driven pattern - User's activities on the product such as viewing a product, filtering a list of products will be stored in the database.
-Those activities will be published as events to other services (workers) which will process those events for sales or marketing purposes.
+Those activities will be published as events to other services (workers) which will process those events for sales or marketing purpose.
 With this pattern, any service (worker) could subscribe to a channel in order to receive published events for its own purpose
 - CQRS pattern - the system seperates the writing and reading data APIs for scaling easily.

 ## A sequence diagram